 ♦ If your breathing becomes rapid and deep

 ♦ If you start to lose consciousness or have a seizure

 ♦ If your blood sugar continues to be more than 300 mg/dL after 8 hours

 ♦ If you continue to have blood sugar of less than 60 mg/dL after an hour

-I hope this was helpful to you.
-Remember…the more you are in control of your sugars, the more control you have over your overall health.
+Now that you know how to control your blood sugar levels, I encourage you to incorporate this knowledge into your daily life.
+Remember…the more you are in control of your blood sugars, the more control you have over your overall health and wellbeing.